President Donald Trump has pulled the U.S. out of the Paris Climate Agreement

 Related: Here's What Happens if Trump Leaves the Paris Climate Agreement

-The U.S. now joins Syria and Nicaragua in not taking part in the global agreement, which includes 195 countries.
+The U.S. now joins Syria, which has been mired in a war and Nicaragua, which has said it didn't join because they didn't think the climate agreement went far enough, in not taking part in the global agreement.

 President Trump said the other 195 countries in the agreement "went wild, they were so happy" that the U.S. initially joined the accord "for the simple reason that it put our country, the United States of America which we all love, in a very, very big economic disadvantage."